The Best Dishwashers Quietly Give Your Plates a Power Wash

 Before shopping for a dishwasher, determine what features are most important to you.
 Would you like adjustable racks to accommodate oversize pots?
 How much noise can you tolerate?
 (Anything under 49 decibels will have a relatively quiet cycle.)
 What kind of convenient smart features will make your life easier?

 If you’re working with a mess of dishes a lot of the time, a third rack, most often used for silverware, can open up capacity significantly—say, 30 percent.
 Many modern models have a soil sensor that sends a beam of light through the wash water to measure clarity, thereby determining the temperature, water amount, and time it will take to properly clean any combination of dishes.
 Don’t forget to look for a model with an Energy Star label, as well.
 That indicates that the dishwasher will use less water and energy, lowering your utility bills while also being nicer to Mother Nature.
 A standard-size Energy Star–certified dishwasher costs just $35 a year to run and saves an average of 3,870 gallons of water in its lifetime.

 In the Market for a Dishwasher?
 Don’t Forget To…

 - Take a close look at how the interior is configured.
 Can you comfortably arrange your wineglasses, a stack of plates, and a casserole dish after a dinner party?

-- Be aware of cycle time, which can range from 90 minutes to three hours.
+- Consider cycle time.
+It can range from 90 minutes to three hours.
 Note that there’s no correlation between cycle time and performance.

-- Look for a dishwasher under 49 decibels for a relatively quiet cycle.
-If you’re particularly sensitive to noise, go for one under 44 decibels, which is nearly undetectable to the human ear.
+- Look for one under 49 decibels; this will make for a relatively quiet cycle.
+If you’re particularly sensitive to noise, go for a model under 44 decibels, which is nearly undetectable to the human ear.

 The Last Word